 Workflow

-A practical buyer-side workflow for replacing manual spreadsheet comparison with a more structured evaluation process.
+A practical process for replacing manual document reconstruction with structured bid review.

 Concept